 In 2015 eBraam recorded "The Extraordinary Love Story of Aye Aye and Fedor", with singer Dean Bowman as narrator, after Ana Isabel Ordonez's children's book, in a bigger project that involves also dance and fine art.

-Dean Bowman is a singer known and praised worldwide for his angelic voice.
+Dean Bowman is a singer and educator known and praised worldwide for his angelic voice.
 He began singing in church and has appeared on many releases and on stage, working in both gospel and jazz styles.
 The New York native regularly performs all around the world.
 Ana Isabel's tale and ballet captures the veteran vocalist Bowman in an intimate performance that showcases his smooth, honey voice and winning delivery.
 His narration of Ordonez's love tale/poetry never sounds phony or forced and the tale itself exemplifies directly such an authenticity.

 Carla Engelbrecht is a South African female, born in Johannesburg and raised in Durban.
-She tells us, "As a child I have always been exposed to art and creating beautiful environments.
+She tells us, "As a child I have always been exposed to art and creating beautiful environments".
 Her father dabbled in oil painting and her mother always encouraged her to experiment with arts and crafts.
 She had a very successful Floral Art School in Durban and did a lot of flower arrangements for functions, weddings and events as well as gave courses where she also organized job placements for students at the completion of the course.
 Carla always helped out and all through her school years learned the trade of floral art.
 Understandably, this has helped her tremendously with the masks.

 Le Club est l'espace de libre expression des abonnés de Mediapart.
 Ses contenus n'engagent pas la rédaction.